nixops4/nixops4/README.md

 #### rust-analyzer

 If the rust-analyzer extension fails, make sure the devShell was loaded into VSCode via Nix Env Selector or direnv.

+## Credits

+Thank you to the NixOps 1 / 2 authors and maintainers, for exploring the domain, and for their efforts to maintain and improve it.

+Another special thanks goes to the [Fediversity](https://www.fediversity.eu) project, for their support to push NixOps over the bump that is NixOps4, and for their commitment to give back to the Nix community.